zarf-dev/proposals/0035-feature-flags/README.md

 maintainers to declare new features.
 CLI users will be offered multiple avenues of configuration: with CLI flags, environment variables, and config files.
 Finally, the docs.zarf.dev page will document 1:1 each feature as they're declared in code (as a stretch goal, this will be fully automated).

-- TODO/NOTE: Discuss global fallback to ctx in API: this section was removed while we evaluate global features, runtime features with ctx, and potentially supporting both.
-Answering this question is critical to the SDK user experience.

 ### User Stories (Optional)